 - The package contains a procedure that collects statistics on all objects in the schema that also refreshes statistics that are not stale but which have not been refreshed for a period of time determined by the size of the table.

 - When it collects histograms it always sets the maximum bucket size of 254.
-This may not always be desirable for height balanced histograms.
+This may not always be desirable for height-balanced histograms.

 - There is no support for collecting aggregated or incremental statistics on partitioned objects.

 Oracle considerably enhanced the delivered DBMS_STATS package in 11g.
-It became possible to specify default values for parameters in the dbms_stats.gather_table_stats program for for each table.
+It became possible to specify default values for parameters in the dbms_stats.gather_table_stats program for each table.

 CAVEAT: This document represents some experimental work that is in progress.
 It has not been tested against a customer system, let alone been used in production.
 I would welcome any feedback, and the opportunity to work with someone on a PeopleSoft system on Oracle 11g.